antz22/ultimate-guide-to-flutter/README.md

 So we would have access to both the UserPreferences model and CartModel in MyApp.
 But you can probably tell that this gets unwieldly, fast, right?
 That's where MultiProvider comes into play.

-MultiProvider allows us to define multiple 'providers' at the very top of the app (main.dart), where ALL the child widgets have access to each of the providers.
+The 'MultiProvider' widget allows us to define multiple 'providers' at the very top of the app (main.dart), where ALL the child widgets have access to each of the providers.

 ```dart
 MultiProvider(